Sulverus/tarantool-docker/README.md

 Optional.
 Specifying this variable will tell Tarantool to listen for incoming connections on a specific port.
 Default is 3301.

-### `TARANTOOL_REPLICATION_SOURCE`
+### `TARANTOOL_REPLICATION`

 Optional.
 Comma-separated list of URIs to treat as replication sources.
 Upon the start, Tarantool will attempt to connect to those instances, fetch the data snapshot and start replicating transaction logs.
 In other words, it will become a slave.
-For the multi-master configuration, other participating instances of Tarantool should be started with the same TARANTOOL_REPLICATION_SOURCE.
-(NB: applicable only to 1.7)
+For the multi-master configuration, other participating instances of Tarantool should be started with the same TARANTOOL_REPLICATION.
+(NB: applicable only to >=1.7)

 Example:

 `user1:pass@host1:3301,user2:pass@host2:3301`

-### `TARANTOOL_SLAB_ALLOC_ARENA`
+### `TARANTOOL_MEMTX_MEMORY`

 Optional.
-Specifies how much memory Tarantool allocates to actually store tuples, in gigabytes.
+Specifies how much memory Tarantool allocates to actually store tuples, in bytes.
 When the limit is reached, INSERT or UPDATE requests begin failing.
-Default is 1.0.
+Default is 268435456 (256 megabytes).

 ### `TARANTOOL_SLAB_ALLOC_FACTOR`

 Optional.
 Used as the multiplier for computing the sizes of memory chunks that tuples are stored in.
 A lower value may result in less wasted memory depending on the total amount of memory available and the distribution of item sizes.
-Default is 1.1.
+Default is 1.05.

-### `TARANTOOL_SLAB_ALLOC_MAXIMAL`
+### `TARANTOOL_MEMTX_MAX_TUPLE_SIZE`

 Optional.
 Size of the largest allocation unit in bytes.
 It can be increased if it is necessary to store large tuples.
 Default is 1048576.

-### `TARANTOOL_SLAB_ALLOC_MINIMAL`
+### `TARANTOOL_MEMTX_MIN_TUPLE_SIZE`

 Optional.
 Size of the smallest allocation unit, in bytes.
 It can be decreased if most of the tuples are very small.
 Default is 16.

-### `TARANTOOL_SNAPSHOT_PERIOD`
+### `TARANTOOL_CHECKPOINT_INTERVAL`

 Optional.
 Specifies how often snapshots will be made, in seconds.
 Default is 3600 (every 1 hour).